Dirac particle in Newman-Unti-Tamburino spacetime

+From such inconsistent system of four equations, the authors of \cite{5a} has derived the new system by linear combination, but have preserved only two equations instead of four.
+Obviously, the solution of such two-equation system is not solution of the initial system of four equations.
+By this reason we consider the result of \cite{5a} relating to the radial system of Dirac equation as doubtful.

+In our study we have proved that for the quantum-mechanical problem of a massive particle in the NUT spacetime it is impossible to rearrange the four radial equations by applying the linear constraints for radial functions, to reduce the problem to two first order differential equations, for details see Supplement B. Because of that, we analyze the system of four linked differential equations (\ref{Direqseparation a}) and solve it for massless particle.
 Recently \cite{KrylovaNPCS2024}, solutions of the Dirac equation for a massless particle have been described within the Frobenius approach.
-In the present paper, we have constructed solution in terms of the confluent Heun functions.
-In contrast to Frobenius-type solutions, the Heun confluent functions allow to get the scattering resonance frequencies \cite{Vieira2016}.
-We have shown that the presence of NUT charge leads to the decreasing resonance energies compared with the Schwarzschild black hole case.
+In the present paper, we have constructed the solution in terms of the confluent Heun functions.
+In contrast to the Frobenius-type solutions, the Heun confluent functions allow to get the scattering resonance frequencies \cite{Vieira2016}.
+We have shown that the presence of NUT charge leads to the decreasing resonance energies compared with the Schwarzschild black hole.

 For the NUT metric, the Riemann curvature tensor turns to zero at infinity, but the presence of the Misner string makes the NUT spacetime asymptotically non-flat and anisotrophic \cite{3}.
-Because the NUT metric possesses the string singularity and, correspondingly, there exist closed timelike curves, in \cite{Clement2016} it was shown that the geodesics of the freely falling observers are not closed timelike curves.
+Though the NUT metric possesses the string singularity and, correspondingly, there exist closed timelike curves, in \cite{Clement2016} it was shown that the geodesics of the freely falling observers are not closed timelike curves.
 So, NUT metric avoids causality violation, and it can be considered as physically meaningful.
 By this reason, the primordial black hole with NUT charge seems to be an intriguing object in early Universe models \cite{Chakraborty2022}.
 As shown in \cite{Chakraborty2022}, the low-energy (related to the ordinary mass less than 5$\times10^{11}$ kg) primordial black hole with NUT charge have the smaller Hawking temperature and may not be decayed due to the Hawking radiation by now.